sagarbehere/ofx-to-beancount/README.md

 python ofx_converter.py [OPTIONS]

 Options:
-  -i, --input-file PATH        OFX file to process [required if not in config] -l, --learning-data-file PATH Beancount file for training data [optional, can be in config] -o, --output-file PATH       Output Beancount file (appends if exists) [required, can be in config] -a, --account-file PATH      Full Beancount file with open directives [optional, can be in config] -c, --config-file PATH       YAML configuration file [required] -p, --port-num INTEGER       Port number for API server (default: 8000, can be in config) -s, --server-only            Run only the API server (for GUI client use) [can be in config] --help                       Show this message and exit
+  -i, --input-file PATH        OFX file to process [required if not in config file] -l, --learning-data-file PATH Beancount file for training data [optional, can be in config file] -o, --output-file PATH       Output Beancount file (appends if exists) [required, can be in config file] -a, --account-file PATH      Full Beancount file with open directives [optional, can be in config file] -c, --config-file PATH       YAML configuration file [required] -p, --port-num INTEGER       Port number for API server (default: 8000, can be in config file) -s, --server-only            Run only the API server (for GUI client use) [can be in config file] --help                       Show this message and exit
 ```